-In our 25 years of practice, we’ve won thousands of cases.
+In our 25 years of practice, we’ve won thousands of car accident, 18-wheeler accident, personal injury, wrongful death cases and more.
 Below are some examples of our recent case recoveries obtained through settlements and jury verdicts.
 While these results illustrate the fact that we’re good at what we do, what the numbers don’t show is that our greatest satisfaction comes from knowing that we’ve helped so many clients get the justice they deserve.

 Our attorneys won $31,000,000 in a Dallas County Court judgment against a Fort Worth bar who over-served a customer, ultimately resulting in a serious car accident.
 Our client sustained numerous bodily injuries and a severe brain injury, rendering him completely blind and deaf.
 Our attorneys filed suit against the bar who over-served the drunken driver and ultimately resolved the case in court with a large recovery that reflects the true cost of how our client’s life has been upended by the negligence of an alcohol provider who broke Texas law.